refinery29/api-standards/README.md

 Unit tests verify all the building blocks of your API.
 Implement unit testing using the best practices for your programming language and/or frameworks, and ensure that you're testing all of the software components that you use to build your API.

+Unit tests should NOT access the data store or integrate with other components.
+Use mocks to isolate the component you are testing.

 ### Integration / Acceptance Testing

 The second layer of testing for a reliable API is Integration or Acceptance testing that excercises each endpoint.
 These tests should actually make HTTP(S) calls to your API and inspect the response.
+Integration tests should access a data store with test data or fixtures.

 ### Test your Documentation